corda/corda-runtime-os/cordapp-test-utils/README.md

 ## Simulator

 The main class for testing your CorDapps is `Simulator`.
-"Uploading" your flow for a given party will create a simulated "virtual node" which can then be invoked using the same party name (in the real Corda this would be done using the `CPI_HASH`).
+"Uploading" your flow for a given party will create a simulated "virtual node" which can then be invoked using the initiating flow class (in the real Corda this would be done using the `CPI_HASH`).

 ```kotlin
   val corda = Simulator()